 2. Because they were simply happy or because some joyous occasion is took place.

 3. To worship idols or done in an ungodly manner

 About Sonia KongJesus is my passion.
 Empowering is my mission.
 Teaching is my calling.
-I love to teach and share what the Lord has given me to empower women all over the globe.
-God has blessed me with a wonderful husband and children.
-I love sweet potato pie and to occasionally snuggle with my cat Judah.
+I love to teach and share what the Lord has given me to empower women all over the world.

 Posted on July 14, 2008, in PDCM's Teachings - The Ministry of Dance and tagged All About Dance Ministry, baptism of the Holy Ghost, Dance in the Bible, dance unto the LORD, dancing for God, dancing for him, david danced, doctrine of baptisms, eternal judgment, false worship, laying on of hands, praise dance, praise dance central, Praise Dance Central Ministries, praise dancing, praise in motion, repentance from dead works, The Foundational Principles, The Gospel of Jesus Christ, The New Covenant, The Resurrection of the dead, type of praise dances, unholy dance, worship dance, worship in the church.
 Bookmark the permalink.
 5 Comments.